wpilibsuite/allwpilib/CONTRIBUTING.md

 - We need to be able to maintain submitted changes, even if you are no longer working on the project.
 - Tool suite changes must be generally useful to a broad range of teams
 - Excluding bug fixes, changes in one language generally need to have corresponding changes in other languages.
-    - Some features, such the addition of C++11 for WPILibC or Functional Interfaces for WPILibJ, are specific to that version of WPILib only.
+    - Some features, such the addition of C++11 for WPILibCpp or Functional Interfaces for WPILibJ, are specific to that version of WPILib only.
     - Substantial changes often need to have corresponding LabVIEW changes.
 To do this, we will work with NI on these large changes.
 - Changes should have tests.
 - Code should be well documented.